1. 'No Show' of an official

 2. Officials Report (Game Report)

-The Referee MUST fill out a Game Report if there were any Game Misconduct and/or Match penalties assessed during the game.
+The referee MUST fill out a Game Report if there were any Game Misconduct and/or Match Penalties assessed during the game.
 This includes all penalties that have an automatic Game Misconduct (e.g. fighting).
-The form must be faxed or mailed within 48 hours of the game to the LAHOA.
-If a Match penalty was assessed, the Referee MUST also telephone in a report to the LAHOA President within 24 hours and follow with the written report.
+The form must be completed online within 48 hours of the game on Time To Score and USA Hockey.
+If a Match penalty was assessed, the referee MUST also telephone in a report to the LAHOA President within 24 hours and follow with the written report.

 NOTE: Get the names and phone numbers of the head coaches (captains for Senior Leagues) legibly on the score sheet BEFORE the game starts.